Finite-state Independence and Normal Sequences

 Other forms of selection by finite-automata do not preserve normality.
 For instance~\cite[Theorem 7.3]{BecherCartonHeiber15} shows that the two-sided selection rule ``select symbols in between two zeroes'' from $x$, does not preserve normality.

-In order to characterize independence we consider selection by a finite automata from an infinite word, conditioned to another infinite word that can be used in the selection process as an oracle.
+In order to characterize finite-state independence we consider selection by a finite automaton from an infinite word, conditioned to another infinite word that can be used in the selection process as an oracle.